 In September 2017, Integra entered into a Stock Purchase Agreement (the "DeLamar Purchase Agreement") with Kinross USA, pursuant to which Integra agreed to acquire DeLamar Mining Company, a wholly-owned subsidiary of Kinross USA that owns the DeLamar Area and associated data and permits.
 Integra agreed to pay to Kinross USA in consideration for the acquisition \$7.5 million in cash, with \$3 million paid at closing and \$4.5 million represented by a promissory note due 18 months following closing, and issue Common Shares equal to 9.9% of all of the issued and outstanding Common Shares.
-The parties also agreed that Kinross USA would retain a 2.5% NSR royalty on the DeLamar Area.
+The DeLamar Area is subject to a 2.5% NSR royalty payable to Kinross USA.
 The NSR royalty may be reduced to 1.0% upon Kinross USA receiving total royalty payments of \$10 million.
+The promissory note maturity was subsequently extended from May 3, 2019 to November 3, 2019.